JeyHightower/Harmonic-Universe/backend/server_issues_summary.md

    - Fixed by updating all references to use the correct plural form

 6. **Missing Audio API Endpoints**

    - The `/tracks` endpoint for listing audio tracks was missing
    - Routes handling UUID validation in audio endpoints were not storing the converted UUIDs properly
    - The test script was trying to access `/tracks/<audio_id>` but the API only supported `/<audio_id>` for deletion
    - Audio file endpoint was returning 404 because generated audio tracks didn't have actual files

+7. **Duplicate Physics Parameter Models**
+   - Found two different model classes (`PhysicsParameter` and `PhysicsParameters`) both using the same database table
+   - This caused conflicts in SQLAlchemy's mapper configuration
+   - Fixed by standardizing on the `PhysicsParameters` model and updating all imports

 ## Implemented Solutions